Teams, tales and tips – a guide to the local game

 Few other names in football evoke as much passion as Liverpool, a vibrant, idiosyncratic port city with a legendary status in the game.
-Flagship, namesake club Liverpool FC were England’s most dominant until Sir Alex Ferguson’s Manchester United overtook them in the early 1990s.
+Recent league champions Liverpool FC were England’s most dominant until Sir Alex Ferguson’s Manchester United overtook them in the early 1990s.

 A simply unique fan loyalty, grounded in the great Shankly/Beatles era of the 1960s, when The Kop was the definitive home end, has hardly wavered.
 As the touchstone sign in the players’ tunnel says, ‘This Is Anfield’.

 And, as the song, adapted here before being adopted at almost every football ground in the world, says: You’ll Never Walk Alone.
 A two-decade long campaign was waged over the treatment of fans by the authorities at and after the 1989 Hillsborough disaster that caused 97 deaths.
 Now that at least parts of the truth have been scandalously revealed, another Liverpool touchstone rubric springs to mind: All Together Now.

 Meanwhile, on the other side of Stanley Park, there have been major changes at city rivals Everton, with a new major shareholder in British-Iranian businessman Farhad Moshiri and a plan given the green light for a new stadium.
 Venerable Goodison Park, a World Cup 1966 venue that staged memorable games involving Brazil, Hungary and Portugal, will be consigned to history by 2022-23.